 On the Instance Configuration page is where you can change the Jenkins admin page URL.
 The URL value would typically be the actual URL that will be accessed by the Jenkins users.
 For this example, leave the default value of http://localhost:8080 and click on Save and Finish.

-On the final setup page, you will see the confirmation that the Jenkins setup is complete.
+On the final setup page, you will see the confirmation that the Jenkins in Docker setup is complete.
 Click on Start using Jenkins.

 When you see the Welcome to Jenkins page, as shown below, then you’ve completed the Jenkins installation.
-At this point, you can start configuring Jenkins and creating new items or projects.
+At this point, you can start configuring Jenkins in Docker and creating new items or projects.

 Finding the Jenkins Data in the Container